agarhi/WindowCleaner/README.md

 oc delete deploymentconfigs sb-ms-ms oc delete svc sb-ms-ms oc delete pod <pod-name>

+Sometimes pods will recreate after deletion, for that oc get deploymentconfigs and delete each deploymentconfig and pods will delete

 # Some helpful curl commands to invoke the application
 ## This command prints both JSESSIONID cookie and auth token.
 Save them in s and t respectively